Lambda-Corps/2023_python/arcade_sim/Readme.md

             def __init__(self) -> None:
                 super().__init__()

-                self._leftMotor = wpilib.PWMSparkMax(1)
+                self._left_leader = ctre.WPI_TalonFX(1)
-                self._rightMotor = wpilib.PWMSparkMax(2)
+                self._right_leader = ctre.WPI_TalonFX(2)
         ```

     1. For the simulator (and the real robot to work) we need to track the kinematics of our robot.
 Kinematics is a fancy word that means the study of motion, but motion without accounting for physical factors like mass, gravity, etc. In this code, we want the simulator to draw on the screen where our robot _would_ be if we applied certain inputs to it.
 To make this happen, we are going to declare two variables that track the left and right speeds of our Differential Drive robot.
 Along with tracking these variables, we are going to then define two functions that make these variables accessible to the rest of our robot structure as well.
 These variables have nothing to do with _making_ the robot move.
 Just tracking the variables _used_ to make the robot move.
+        * Import the relavant motor controller code (i.e. import ctre library)
         * Add two instance variables called ***lastLeftSet*** and ***lastRightSet*** to track the motor set speeds inside of the *init* method.
         * Add two methods called ***getLeftSpeed*** and ***getRightSpeed*** that return a type float (a decimal number) representing the output percentage applied to the motors on each side of the robot